 And trust me, they will say no if they're good because they have several prospects in the pipeline.
 They can afford to pass on you because they know someone out there is willing to pay them their value's worth.

-Now, we have a very broad view of what it is conversion copywriters do.
+Now, we have a very broad view of what conversion copywriters do.
 So, it's time to dig even deeper and run down the stages of their work.

 After all, you can't sell an item you know nothing about.
 And you certainly can't sell to an audience you don't understand.